 giving an editor the freedom to ask for both major and minor changes before you devote an immense amount of time and effort into developing the full book.

-or co-author of 16 acclaimed books that have sold hundreds of thousands
+or co-author of 16 acclaimed books under my own name that have sold hundreds of thousands

 Idiot's Guide book, which demonstrate my

 ability to explain even complex concepts in an accessible, entertaining

 manner that anyone can understand.

 They also include a book on electronic tools

 for writers that garnered raves from The

 New York Times; and a book interviewing world-renowned novelist

 and screenwriter Neil Gaiman (The